-- Monitor plants regularly and act quickly in case of disease (such as the appearance of mould if watering is too heavy) or pests (goats, rabbits, cattle, termites, grasshoppers, ...)! - Replace dead plants several times during 2 months. - If necessary, provide shelter from the sun or wind when young plants are first planted out. - Do not worry about variations in the shape and height of the plants.
+- Monitor plants regularly and act quickly in case of disease (such as the appearance of mould if watering is too heavy) or pests (goats, rabbits, cattle, termites, grasshoppers, ...)! - Replace dead plants several times during the first 2 months in the field. - If necessary, provide shelter from the sun or wind when young plants are first planted out. - Don't worry about variations in plant shape and height.